 Karate Classes In Knightsbridge

-Wanting a karate instructor or karate lessons in Knightsbridge ?
+Seeking a karate teacher or karate instructional classes in Knightsbridge ?

 Exactly what is Karate?